Data Centers in Bergamo

 Network & Connectivity Ecosystem

-Bare Metal Bare metal server options are available in the region, often hosted in nearby Milan.
-Providers like OVHcloud and IONOS offer dedicated server solutions that give businesses full control over their hardware for performance-intensive workloads.
+Bare Metal: Bare metal server options are available in the region, often hosted in nearby Milan to leverage its superior connectivity.
+Providers like OVHcloud and IONOS offer compute solutions for workloads that require direct hardware access.

 Power Analysis